isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Optimizing a non-performance-critical part of a program has no effect on system performance.
+Optimizing a non-performance-critical part of a program does not affect system performance.

 ##### Note

-If your program spends most of its time waiting for the web or for a human, optimization of in-memory computation is probably useless.
+If your program spends most of its time waiting for the web or a human, optimization of in-memory computation is probably useless.

-Put another way: If your program spends 4% of its processing time doing computation A and 40% of its time doing computation B, a 50% improvement on A is only as impactful as a 5% improvement on B. (If you don't even know how much time is spent on A or B, see <a href="#Rper-reason">Per.1</a> and <a href="#Rper-Knuth">Per.2</a>.)
+Put another way: If your program spends 4% of its processing time doing computation A and 40% of its time doing computation B, a 50% improvement on A impacts performance only as much as a 5% improvement on B. If you don't even know the relative performance of A and B, see <a href="#Rper-reason">Per.1</a> and <a href="#Rper-Knuth">Per.2</a>.)

 ### <a name="Rper-simple"></a>Per.4: Don't assume that complicated code is necessarily faster than simple code